 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #Glamping #CollectiveBias #FallGlamping

 Growing a family of four kids on a military salary we did not have glamorous vacations.
 So we went camping a lot.
+Read through this list by Techie Camper for the essentials when camping with babies.
 It was generally free or a nominal fee to set up camp and we could have lots of fun experiences on a pretty cheap budget.
 I love camping and I love going on hikes and being outside.
 Fast forward a few years later and enter my wife.

 Here’s where things get interesting.
 My wife also grew up very humbly and they didn’t take vacations at all.
 Lacy likes the beach and the sand and that’s about the extent of her out door loving.
 She doesn’t like woods, trees or nature period.
 So early on I begged my wife to let’s please go camping can we try it?
 You might like it I said.
 She being the loving wife she is, caved and we tried it.
 Well we haven’t been camping since.